-It is our mission to serve all students through the promotion of healthy behaviors, risk behavior modification services, and advocacy for campus-wide health policies that facilitate student success and holistic well-being.
+It is our mission of Wellness and Prevention Services at Appalachian serve all students through the promotion of healthy behaviors, risk behavior modification services and advocacy for campus-wide health policies that facilitate student success and holistic well-being.
 We offer services promoting health awareness and active lifestyles while taking a holistic approach to wellness.

-Miles Annas Student Services Building 614 Howard Street Boone, NC 28608 Phone: (828) 262-3148 Fax: (828) 262-8452 https://wellness.appstate.edu/
+Miles Annas Student Services Building 614 Howard Street Boone, NC 28608 Phone: (828) 262-3148

+Fax: (828) 262-8452

-Alcohol and Other Drug Programs / Alcohol and Other Drug (AOD) Counseling
+Alcohol and Other Drug (AOD) Counseling

 AOD Counseling is an opportunity to explore your overall health and well-being, in relation to personal use of alcohol/drugs, or in relation to someone else's use of alcohol/drugs.
 Counseling is a confidential, supportive place to discuss what is happening in your life.
-Students can call the Student Wellness Center to make an appointment at 828-262-3148
+Students can call the Student Wellness Center to make an appointment at (828) 262-3148.